 Canyoning and Kauri Dieback

-As a concessionaire in the park we have undergone a vigorous process, over many years with Auckland Council, to ensure our canyoning operation has no more than minimal impact on the conservation of the park.
+As a concessionaire in the park for the past 20 years we have undergone a vigorous process, over many years with Auckland Council, to ensure our canyoning operation has no more than minimal impact on the conservation of the park.
 The balance being, that the park is also maintained as a recreational zone for the inhabitants of Auckland and visitors.
 The process for canyoning included limiting the numbers of participants, annual environmental monitoring and external environmental assessments using NIWA to assess the canyoning activity.
-The results from the assessment was that canyoning has shown to pose no additional impact to the ecology of the area.
+The results from the assessment concluded that canyoning has shown to pose no additional impact to the ecology of the area.
 For more information on the results of the testing please contact Auckland council.

 At no point on our canyon trips do we go off track, into muddy areas that potentially contain Dieback.
-While we are in the canyon we are walking in the water and on rock, exposed due to being within the flood zone.
+While we are in the canyon we are walking in the water and on rock within the flood zone.
 We ensure that our clients are educated and supervised, in well managed groups at all times, and understand the importance of good practice, while in the park.

-As guides we love working in the outdoors and are deeply passionate about the Waitakere Ranges and will do all they can to help educate and protect the forest.
+As guides we love working in the outdoors and are deeply passionate about the Waitakere Ranges and will do all that we can to help educate park users and protect the forest.